 Bauer's Organic Farm

 Bauer's produce award-winning vegies which are full of flavour and nutrition.
-The farm is located in Gatton, QLD and like most organic farms, it's family run.
+The farm is located in Gatton, QLD and like most organic farms, is family run.
 First established in 1885 and now run by Rob and his sons Anthony and Phil Bauer.
 The farm is over 1,000 acres in total of which half is used for vegetable production and the rest is natural habitat.
 Bauer's grow a range of vegies, which includes: potatoes, celery, carrots, broccoli, corn and garlic.

 Googa Farms were first established in 1963 and is now owned and run by Anthony and David Beutel.
 It is a 200 hectare farm located just outside of Blackbutt, QLD.
 Growing on the farm are 7,000 bearing avocado trees, the rest of the farm is used for broad-acre and vegetable farming.
 The quantity and quality of the avocadoes are testament to the health of the soil which is maintained through Organic farming practices and mulching.
 The trees on this farm are expected to last 30 years, which is a third longer that most conventional avocado trees.